 Can you do the job?
-That's at the forefront of the hiring manager's mind when conducting job interviews.
-Job specific interview questions are designed to measure a candidate's ability to perform the duties of the job against the skill set required for the position.
-In a nutshell, the hiring manager wants to know if you have the skills do the job.
+At the forefront of any hiring manager's mind when conducting job interviews, job specific interview questions are designed to measure a candidate's ability to perform the duties of the job against the skill set required to execute the position effectively.

-This type of interview question is especially important for jobs where you need technical knowledge or where the company needs an experienced candidate who can do the job from the first day on the job.
+This type of interview question, however it may be asked, is especially important for jobs where you need technical knowledge or where the company needs an experienced candidate who can do the job from the first day.

 What Are Job Specific Interview Questions?

-Job specific interview questions assess a candidate's knowledge and skills.
-These questions are designed to determine if you have the knowledge and skills that you need to perform the job you are being considered for.
-When you respond your goal is to show that you are the best fit for the job out of all the applicants, the employer is interviewing.
+Job specific interview questions are designed to determine if you have the knowledge and skills needed to perform the job for which you are being considered.
+When you respond your goal is to show that you are the best fit for the job out of all the applicants the employer is interviewing.

-In addition to your skills, the employer will want to know whether you have the right mindset for the job and can help achieve the company's goals.
+In addition to hard-and-fast skills, the employer will also explore whether you have the right mindset for the job and can help achieve the company's goals.

 Tips for Answering Job Specific Interview Questions

 Check the Job Requirements.
-Before you go to an interview, check the job requirements listed in the job posting you responded to.
+Before you go to an interview, check the job requirements listed in the job posting to which you responded.
 Make a list of the skills you have that match those requirements.
-Review the list prior to the interview, and if you need a "cheat sheet" jot down the list on the notepad that you bring to the interview with you.
+Review the list prior to the interview, and if you need a "cheat sheet" jot down the list on the notepad you bring to the interview with you.

 Showcase Your Skills.
 As I mentioned, the company has a specific skill set in mind.
 That's why you were selected for an interview.
 The skills you listed on your resume and mentioned in your cover letter got you the interview.
-Be sure that you know exactly what's on your resume or CV and what you entered if you filled out a job application.
+Be sure that you know exactly what's on your resume or CV and the information you entered if you filled out a job application.
 Highlight the most relevant skills during your interview.
-Review this list of required skills for many different occupations to get started.

 Capitalize on Credentials.
 Do you have a degree or have you taken coursework in the field?
 Do you have certifications or special training for the job?
 Be sure to mention your credentials during the interview.
-Knowledge really is power when it comes to job interviews and the more you can relay what you know, the better chance you will have of being invited for a second interview and ultimately getting a job offer.
+Knowledge really is power when it comes to job interviews and the more you can relay what you know, the better your chances of being invited for a second interview and ultimately getting a job offer.